 The most significant of these laws, the California Consumer Privacy Act^[3] (CCPA), was passed in June 2018.
-As California wrestled with the specifics of how compliance and enforcement would work, the state delayed the compliance deadline until January 1, 2020.
-[4] Enforcement of the law began on July 1, 2020.
+Enforcement of the law began on July 1, 2020.

-In November 2020, California voters approved the California Privacy Rights Act of 2020 (CPRA), which significantly amends and expands the CCPA.
-Most of the CPRA's substantive provisions become operative on January 1, 2023, with enforcement beginning on July 1, 2023.
+In November 2020, California voters approved the California Privacy Rights Act of 2020 (CPRA), which significantly amended and expanded the CCPA.
+This article uses the term "CCPA" to refer to the CCPA as amended by the CPRA.